-I am not a research scientist, and I did not attempt a college grade thesis for this energy consumption project.
-Basically I wanted to see a general idea of how much energy Nikki and I consume over the process of a year.
+I am not a research scientist, and none of this is exact.
+I wanted to see a general idea of how much energy Nikki and I consume over the process of a year.
 This test is not perfect, nor scientific, and I’m sure it has several holes, but it works for us and it’s interesting nonetheless.

 I came up with the average household energy consumption by polling several of my friends and family to see what their energy consumption is per month during the Fall and Spring (for average weather temperatures).
 I have also spent multiple hours searching the internet for more official information.
 Here are a few of the websites I used for reference on average energy and water consumption for US Homes: